-Van conversion with an end lounge which converts into two single beds or a large double bed.
+Van conversion with an end lounge which converts into a double bed.

 Climatic Conditions

 The motorhome is designed for use in temperate climates, and is certified Grade 1 in accordance with EN 1646-1: 2004., indicating an effective heating system is fitted but has not been tested for thermal performance.